netmindz/WLED-Audio-Sender/README.md

-Flutter / Dart app to capture Audio and send as WLED Audio Sync data
+Very early stages of a Flutter / Dart app to capture Audio and send as WLED Audio Sync data